-StorageTek recommends that you begin the esoteric structure with a highlevel esoteric that allocates all tape jobs.
-Your system typically has this esoteric previously defined, which is CART in Figure 1.
+StorageTek recommends that you begin the esoteric structure with a high-level esoteric that allocates all tape jobs.
+Your system typically has this esoteric previously defined, which is CART in Figure 1 on page 20.

 For Nearline systems, under the high-level esoteric, you must have defined: